Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

-We have so far been somewhat vague about the precise action of our blob ribbon operator.
-This is because the action depends on which special case (as described in Section \ref{Section_Special_Cases}) that we take.
+The precise action of our blob ribbon operator depends on which special case from Section \ref{Section_Special_Cases} we consider.
 In the simplest case, where $\rhd$ is trivial (Case 1 in Table \ref{Table_Cases_intro}), the action is fairly simple.
 We choose an element of $E$ to label the operator.
 We also choose a path on the dual lattice, which passes between the centres of blobs just as a path on the direct lattice passes between vertices.
 This path cuts through the plaquettes that separate the blobs (analogous to direct paths passing along edges), such as the red plaquettes in the example in Figure \ref{blob_ribbon_operator_sequential}.
 The choice of element $e \in E$ and path $r$ gives us a blob ribbon operator $B^e(r)$.
-The action of this operator is to just multiply all of the plaquettes pierced by this dual path by $e$ or $e^{-1}$, depending on the orientation of these plaquettes relative to the ribbon (where the orientation of the plaquette is obtained from its circulation using the right-hand rule).
+The action of this operator is just to multiply the labels of all of the plaquettes pierced by this dual path by $e$ or $e^{-1}$, depending on the orientation of these plaquettes relative to the ribbon (where the orientation of the plaquette is obtained from its circulation using the right-hand rule).
 This results in the two blobs at the end of the path being excited, as we discussed for the example in Figure \ref{blob_ribbon_operator_sequential}.
 As we explain in Section \ref{Section_Part_One_Confinement}, some of the blob ribbon operators (those labelled by an element $e \in E$ for which $\partial(e)$ is not $1_G$) also excite the plaquettes pierced by the ribbon operator, resulting in the corresponding blob excitations being confined.